Now that your kids have learned to take charge of their moods, they are ready to find how to make better choices as well.

 Follow along with the slideshow as you continue the lesson.

 To use this with your students click here.

 Revisit Mood InfluencesTake a look at each slide and ask students to identify the different feelings and emotions that may have influenced each child's mood and choices.

 Practice Making Healthy ChoicesRemind students that if they are feeling bad, frustrated, bored, tired, etc., they can decide to turn their “I won’t” mood into an “I will” mood and make a fit choice.
 Ask students to identify a health helper (a trusted adult) who can help them turn their mood around.
-Hand out the I Will printable for students to identify “I will” choices they can make after school, during snack time, and at bedtime.
+Hand out the I Will printable for students to identify “I will” choices they can make.

 Time: 20 Minutes

 In this edition of the Sanford fitSports video series, we’ll see how a healthy attitude, proper mechanics, and body movements are influential when fielding in baseball.
 To learn more about keeping competitive sports fun, check out the article: Help Your Player Cope with Sports-Induced Stress.Watch Video